sourmash-bio/sourmash/doc/command-line.md

 ### Saving signatures, more generally

+(sourmash v4.1 and later)

-As of sourmash 4.1, most signature saving arguments (`--save-matches` for `search` and `gather`, `-o` for `sourmash sketch`, and most of the `sourmash signature` commands) support flexible saving of collections of signatures into JSON text, Zip files, and/or directories.
+All signature saving arguments (`--save-matches` for `search` and `gather`, `-o` for `sourmash sketch`, and `-o` for the `sourmash signature` commands) support flexible saving of collections of signatures into JSON text, Zip files, and/or directories.

 This behavior is triggered by the requested output filename --

-* to save to JSON signature files, use `.sig`; `-` will send JSON to stdout.
+* to save to JSON signature files, use `.sig`; using a filename `-` will send JSON to stdout.
 * to save to gzipped JSON signature files, use `.sig.gz`;
 * to save to a Zip file collection, use `.zip`;
 * to save signature files to a directory, use a name ending in `/`; the directory will be created if it doesn't exist;

 If none of these file extensions is detected, output will be written in the JSON `.sig` format, either to the provided output filename or to stdout.

-All of these save formats can be loaded by sourmash commands, too.
+All of these save formats can be loaded by sourmash commands.

+### Loading many signatures

-### Loading all signatures under a directory
+#### Loading signatures within a directory hierarchy

 All of the `sourmash` commands support loading signatures from beneath directories; provide the paths on the command line.

+@CTB mention -f; does it find .zip files etc?

 #### Passing in lists of files

-Most sourmash commands will also take `--from-file` or `--query-from-file`, which will take a path to a text file containing a list of file paths.
+Most sourmash commands will also take a `--from-file` or `--query-from-file`, which will take the location of a text file containing a list of file paths.
 This can be useful for situations where you want to specify thousands of queries, or a subset of signatures produced by some other command.